-NOTE: Rumba+ sessions are not available from the Java-based links list or as direct URLs because Java is not used to launch Rumba+ sessions.
-Instead, Rumba+ sessions are launched from the Windows Start menu and obtain their session profiles from MSS when Centralized Management is configured in Rumba+.
+NOTE: Rumba+ sessions are not available as direct URLs.
+Instead, Rumba+ sessions are launched from the Windows Start menu, and the session profiles are obtained from MSS when Centralized Management is configured in Rumba+.

 Edit a configured Rumba+ session

 - 1 Using your Rumba+ application, open the appropriate session profile, and make the changes.
 Save the profile. - 2 In Management and Security Server, open Manage Sessions, and click the session name. - 3 Click BROWSE and select the Rumba+ session profile that you just edited and saved. - 4 Click SAVE to upload and attach the updated profile.